njclarkbmf/yt-qna/README.md

 - Store embeddings in LanceDB for efficient similarity search
 - Answer questions across multiple videos using a language model
 - View source information with video titles and timestamps
+- Selectively update or delete embeddings for specific videos
+- List and manage your video database

 ## Requirements